 At Creatomatic, we operate a sliding scale of ongoing hosting costs based on the physical space taken up by your site; estimated or recorded traffic; and bandwidth used to deliver services.
-Our costs are, therefore, variable, but typically start at around £200-300 per year.
+Our costs are, therefore, variable, but typically start at around £50+VAT per month.

 Our hosting packages cover the following: